ev34j/ev34j-mindstorm-tutorial/README.md

 Go to the [Mindstorm Tutorial repo](https://github.com/ev3dev-lang-java/mindstorm-tutorial) and click on the fork button in the uppoer right hand corner.
 This will create a copy of the repo in your Github account.

-## Clone your forked Mindstorm Tutorial repo to your OSX machine
+## Clone your forked Mindstorm Tutorial repo to your Mac

 * Go to your [GitHub home](https://github.com) and click on your newly forked Mindstorm Tutorial repo.

 * Copy the [HTTPS URL](https://help.github.com/articles/which-remote-url-should-i-use/) into your copy/paste buffer.

-* Open a terminal and using the URL you just copied as the **git clone** argument, type the following.
+* Open a Terminal window and using the URL you just copied as the **git clone** argument, type the following.

 ```bash
 mkdir git